Learn of Christ

 4Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up,

 Paul begins the portrait of love.
 Two foundational marks.
 First: it suffers long - it is patient, forbearing, willing to bear with others over time.
 Second: it is kind - generous in spirit, not harsh, not quick to judge.
-These are not feelings.
-These are practices.
-The choice, made again and again, to slow down and show grace.
+These are practices, the choice made again and again to slow down and show grace.

 Love does not envy.
 It does not look at what the other person has and ache for it.
 No rivalry.
 No comparison.
 This is radical in a church full of people comparing their gifts.
 Someone else speaks in tongues and you don't?
 Don't envy.
 Someone else is prominent and you aren't?
 Don't envy.
 Love is freed from that calculus entirely.